monika-kotus/ViCom/README.md

 ## Improvement Ideas

 ### Smarter Keywords
-Right now, we rely on GPT for keywords.
+Right now, I rely on GPT for keywords.
 You could integrate domain-specific dictionaries or trained classifiers for more accuracy.

 ### Extended Publications
 For older or specialized data, consider using other APIs (e.g., PubMed, CrossRef) to widen the publication range.